EmilRamsvik/Digital-Garden/docs/Tools/ChatGPT.md

 # Thoughts
 - Standardizing the way you do prompts makes it a lot easier to get the results you want.
 - Having snippets in [Alfred](../Mac/Alfred.md) for some standard prompts is something I have experienced a bit with.
 There are no definite conclusions, but it might be interesting to see the development.
-Having a defined format for the output would be interesting to see, so you only get the code, formatted data, etc.  Alfred also has an awesome workflow for interacting with OpenAI api.
+Having a defined format for the output would be interesting to see, so you only get the code, formatted data, etc.  Alfred also has an excellent workflow for interacting with OpenAI api.
 - I found recipe searching to be very interesting and fun.
 - ChatGPT is super handy when it comes to creating shell scripts. super easy to work with.
+- One of the best innovations to chatGPT was streaming the answer, even though the response comes faster.
+It gives the user the impression that the AI is thinking and taking time to respond—one of the most fascinating UX choices I have seen.